Kinoma/KPR-examples/README.md

 <x-app-info id="medialibrary.example.kinoma.marvell.com" platform="mac,iphone,android"><span class="uiSample mediaSample mobileSample"></span></x-app-info>

-This mobile framework application demonstrates how to access the core media library on iOS, Android and Mac OS platforms to display photos and play media files.
+This MobileFramework application demonstrates how to access the core media library on iOS, Android and Mac OS platforms to display photos and play media files.
 The application uses a tabbed view to display photo/video thumbnails and songs.
 Tapping a media item opens a dedicated media viewer screen.
 KPR messages are used to request the media items.
 Note that media library support is not currently available for Kinoma Create or Windows.

 <div style="clear:both; margin-bottom: 16px;"></div>
 ***